Ellime/StringGenerator/README.md

 The library used for randomization is psuedo-random so it is not safe for your encrypting needs.
 Not that you would use a stranger's code to encrypt anything, right?

-Looking to add parallelization to speed up generation.

 Licensed under GPL-3.0.